 Our Ironclad Guarantee

 You must be satisfied.
-Try our books for 60 days.
-They must be the best you've ever used or send them back for a prompt refund.
+Try our print books for 30 days or our eBooks for 14 days.
+If they aren't the best you've ever used, you can return the books or cancel the eBooks for a prompt refund.
 No questions asked!

 If you’re still using Visual Studio 2010, this is a great book for learning database programming with ADO.NET.
 It shows you how to use Visual Studio 2010, ADO.NET 4, and Visual Basic 2010 to develop database applications for both Windows and web applications.